Sorting in Flutter Datagrid (SfDataGrid)

 Multi-column sorting

-The datagrid sorts the data against more than one columns by setting the SfDataGrid.allowMultiColumnSorting property to true.
+The datagrid sorts the data against more than one column by setting the SfDataGrid.allowMultiColumnSorting property to true.
 The number of columns by which the data can be sorted is unlimited.
-To apply sorting for multiple columns, tap the desired column headers after setting the SfDataGrid.allowMultiColumnSorting
+To apply sorting for multiple columns, tap the desired column headers after setting the SfDataGrid.allowMultiColumnSorting property.

-To apply sorting for multiple columns in web and desktop, you can click the column header by pressing the Ctrl key.
+To apply sorting for multiple columns on the web and desktop, click the column header by pressing the Ctrl key.

 import 'package:syncfusion_flutter_datagrid/datagrid.dart';